Christmas can be a wonderful time, but can be stressful. Find out tips to keep your Christmas Budget in check and avoid these budget busters!

 Do. not. pay. for. shipping.

-Most stores offer free shipping with pretty minimal purchases this time of year, and almost all stores allow you to pick up in store for free as well – and many offer curbside pickup this year as well.
-With shipping costing easily $6-$10, you could blow your budget with a few unexpected purchases.
+Most stores offer free shipping with pretty minimal purchases starting around this time of year, and almost all stores allow you to pick up in store for free as well – and many are still offering curbside pickup this year.
+With shipping costing easily $6 – $10, you could blow your budget with a few unexpected purchases.

 2. Stocking stuffers that cost too much.